Top 10 Reasons for Getting Laid Off

-3. Gross Misconduct and Bad Behavior
+3. Gross Misconduct and Bad Behaviour

 Every company comes with a code of conduct for every employee it hires.
-If there is any sort of misconduct from your end, such as sexual harassment, bullying, stealing, fraud, or criminal misbehavior, your company will let you go.
+If there is any sort of misconduct from your end, such as sexual harassment, bullying, stealing, fraud, or criminal misbehaviour, your company will let you go.
 If you violate company policies, they will terminate you.

 4. Poor Performance

 Every employee has a set of job responsibilities and a certain monetary or non-monetary target to achieve.
 We all work towards achieving organizational goals.
 When an employee is unable to do that, if they do not perform well, and if their poor performance is consistent; if your work requires constant supervision or other employees redo your work, you are not a good investment for the company.
 In this case, the company will terminate you.